The Bankrate promise

-Cash management accounts are a special type of bank account that combines some of the aspects of checking and savings accounts.
-They’re generally designed for people with large amounts of cash they want to keep safe, but easily access.
+A cash management account combines some aspects of checking and savings accounts with features such as competitive yields and little to no fees.
+Cash management accounts generally are designed for people with large cash holdings they want to keep safe but easily accessible.

 What is a cash management account?